puniverse/capsule-osv/README.md

 ## Additional Capsule manifest entries

-The following additional manifest entries can be used (see the [Capstan docs](https://github.com/cloudius-systems/capstan#capstan) for further details):
+The following additional manifest entries and system properties can be used (see the [Capstan docs](https://github.com/cloudius-systems/capstan#capstan) for further details):

- * `Image-Only`: builds an image without launching the app.
+ * `capsule.osv.buildOnly` system property: builds an image without launching the app (default: false).
+ * `capsule.osv.hypervisor` system property: allows to specify a non-default hypervisor to be used by OSV (default: KVM on Linux).
- * `Port-Forward`: configure OSv port forwarding.
+ * `Port-Forward` manifest entry: configure OSv port forwarding (default: none).
+The `capsule.osv.portForward` system property can override it.
- * `Network-Type`: configure OSv network type.
+ * `Network-Type`: configure OSv network type (default: user networking on KVM).
+The `capsule.osv.networkType` system property can override it.
  * `Physical-NIC-Name`: configure OSv physical NIC name (needed with VirtualBox).

-The `capsule.osv.hypervisor` system property allows to specify a non-default hypervisor to be used by OSV.
+The `capsule.osv.physicalNICName` system property can override it.

 ## Known caveats

-At present Java agents don't work (see [this OSv issue](https://github.com/cloudius-systems/osv/issues/528))
+At present Java agents don't work (see [this OSv issue](https://github.com/cloudius-systems/osv/issues/528)).

 ## License